This post is in no way meant to brag; it’s meant to provide insight into quick social media growth.

-In the last six months, I've gained 27,219 followers, and people always ask me how I did it.
-So I'm here to break down the things I did which ultimately gained me a following (specifically on Twitter).
+In the last eight months, I’ve gained about 42,000 followers, and people always ask me how I did it.
+So I’m here to break down the things I did which ultimately gained me a following (specifically on Twitter).

 Let’s start with some analytics and break down followers gained and top tweets.

 This was the first month I gained a lot of followers.
 I attribute this to my top tweet of the month getting liked or retweeted by someone with a following.

 This was my biggest month in terms of gaining a following.
 With 9.4k followers gained, my top tweet this month was a SQL parody/Christmas picture I posted.
 And while the nearly 20k likes on this tweet got me a lot of traffic, it also got me some unwanted attention.

 April was a big month for gaining followers.
 I gained over 7,000.
 This was largely in part to a stupid tweet I posted about wearing headphones without listening to music, simply to ignore other humans.
 I will never understand the Internet.